slipstream/SlipStreamDocumentation/docs/release_notes/supported-releases.rst

 --------------------------

-Release v3.60 focused on improving the reliability of the SlipStream jobs and the performance of some WebUi pages
+Release v3.60 focused on improving the reliability of the SlipStream jobs and the performance of some WebUI pages

 For Everyone:
  - Improvement for Deployments as CIMI resource
- - WebUi Improved performances  (dashboard refresh, animations)
+ - WebUI Improved performances (dashboard refresh, animations for  charts)
- - WebUI page for NuvlaBox (paging added)
+ - WebUI page for NuvlaBox (pagination added)

 For Dave:
  - Better yield handling while collecting VMs
- - Job includes started time and total execution time
+ - Job includes started time and total duration
  - Docker connnector now part of the upgrade process

 Alice, Bob, Clara, and Dave can be found